rafabene/rafabene.github.io/_posts/2016-06-25-run-fatjars-docker-openshift.md

 ---
 layout: post
-title: How to run Java fat-jars in Docker, Kubernetes and Openshift
+title: How to run Java fat-jars in Docker, Kubernetes and OpenShift
 comments: true
 ---